ethereumq/mist/README.md

 For the Mist API see the [MISTAPI.md](MISTAPI.md).

-Please note that this repository is the Electron host for the Meteor based wallet dapp whose repository is located here: https://github.com/"Ethereum Quantum /meteor-dapp-wallet.
+Please note that this repository is the Electron host for the Meteor based wallet dapp whose repository is located here: https://github.com/ethereumq/meteor-dapp-wallet.

 ## Help and troubleshooting